NikitaGahoi/deep-learning-challenge/README.md

 ## Compiling, Training, And Evaluating Models:
 After indentifying the important features, the least important features( `INCOME_AMT`, `STATUS` and `SPECIAL_CONSIDERATION`) were removed from the dataset, this reduced the dimension of dataste from 43 columns to 31 columns.
 Log-tranformed values were used for `ASK_AMT` feature, and the data was preprocessed as described in **Data Preprocessing** section.

 To perform the hyperparameter tuning `keras-tuner` was installed.
 A method was created that generates a new Sequential model with hyperparameter options.
 This method is defined as create_model and uses Keras Tuner to allow the tuner to decide on activation functions, the number of neurons in the first layer, and the number of hidden layers with neurons.
+The code for the hyper-parameter tuning can be found [here](https://github.com/NikitaGahoi/deep-learning-challenge/blob/main/AlphabetSoup-Charity_optimization_colab).
 Given below are the parameters that were defined:

 ```python
 # Create a method that creates a new Sequential model with hyperparameter options